utoni/nDPId/README.md

 There are 9 distinct events related to a flow:

 1. new: a new TCP/UDP/ICMP flow seen which will be tracked
-2. end: a TCP connections terminates
+2. end: a TCP connection terminates
 3. idle: a flow timed out, because there was no packet on the wire for a certain amount of time
 4. update: inform nDPIsrvd or other apps about a long-lasting flow, whose detection was finished a long time ago but is still active
 5. analyse: provide some information about extracted features of a flow (Experimental; disabled per default, enable with `-A`)
-6. guessed: `libnDPI` was not able to reliable detect a layer7 protocol and falls back to IP/Port based detection
+6. guessed: `libnDPI` was not able to reliably detect a layer7 protocol and falls back to IP/Port based detection
 7. detected: `libnDPI` sucessfully detected a layer7 protocol
 8. detection-update: `libnDPI` dissected more layer7 protocol data (after detection already done)
 9. not-detected: neither detected nor guessed